 This new service will increase bin capacity for residents by 140L over the fortnightly collection schedule when compared to the current service.

-The new service will see the introduction of a kerbside Household (hard/bulk) waste collection.
-This will assist residents with the disposal of larger items that cannot fit in the regular kersbide service and who have had difficulty accessing Free Tip Day events.
-Details about this service will be made available closer to the service implementation date of 2 April 2018.
+The new service will see the introduction of a household hard waste collection.
+This will assist residents with the disposal of larger items that cannot fit in the regular kerbside service and who have had difficulty accessing Free Tip Day events.

 What are the benefits of the new service?